metrorailings/OwlBlog/content/posts/week-13-insights.md

 I agree with Michael Lombardi here - Detroit's defense is slow.

 Detroit's offense finally showed juice on a short drive by hurrying Chicago's defense unexpectedly.
 The Lions took advantage of confusion among Chicago's coverage personnel.

+***

+## Eagles @ Packers

+Excellent start from Jalen Hurts on his first throw.

+The minute pressure shows its ugly face, Hurts wants to take off with the ball.
+In a clean pocket, he is giving his reads time to develop their routes.

+Packers adapted their pass rush going against Jalen Hurts.
+Nothing but bull rushes now.
+And it's a tactic that seems to have worked, as it staved off a potential comeback drive that Philadelphia desperately needed to tie up the game late in the fourth.